lidofinance/lido-dao/docs/oracle-operator-manual.md

 ```

 This will start the oracle in daemon mode.
 You can also run it in a one-off mode, for example if you’d prefer to trigger oracle execution as a `cron` job.
 In this case, set the `DAEMON` environment variable to 0.

+#### Prometheus metrics

+Lido Oracle 2.0.0 incorporates Prometheus exporter.
+It is a route to fetch numerous metrics from the Oracle, and we encourage Oracle operators to use it for monitoring daemon stats and overall health.
+Prometheus exporter is running on port 8000 and provides 5 logical groups of metrics.
+Please check Lido oracle readme for full list of available Prometheus metrics.